Amraki/discord.js-music/README.md

  * 		anyoneCanSkip: Allow anybody to skip the song.
  * 		clearInvoker: Clear the command message.
  * 		volume: The default volume of the player.
+ *      channel: Name of voice channel to join.
+If omitted, will instead join user's voice channel.
  */
 music(client, options);
 ```